Splatterfish/snek-csharp/readme.md

 The classic game snake, programmed in c# (utilizing SadConsole), and played in a terminal.
 #
-  -Arrow keys to control the snake.
+  -W,A,S,D keys to control the snake.

-  -Eat "apples" to grow longer.
+  -Eat "cherries" to grow longer.

   -The longer you are, the faster you move.